 “It’s a common misconception that without alcohol a drink is just juice or flavored soda, but the truth is that a proper mocktail is just as unique in flavor and originality as any craft cocktail you find in a restaurant or bar,” she explains.

-In addition to the coffee Old Fashioned, the Zilch Market pop-up also offers an herbaceous cocktail called the Sylvan Dream, made with roasted beet syrup, thyme, and zero-proof spirit Seedlip Garden, with tasting notes of fresh-picked peas and garden herbs like rosemary, thyme, and spearmint.
+In addition to the coffee Old Fashioned, the Zilch Market pop-ups also offer other drinks like an herbaceous cocktail called the Sylvan Dream, made with roasted beet syrup, thyme, and zero-proof spirit Seedlip Garden, with tasting notes of fresh-picked peas and garden herbs like rosemary, thyme, and spearmint.

 While unsure if she would personally work at an exclusively sober bar, Mincey-Parker supports the concept and says it could provide great opportunities for younger bartenders to learn to how to make balanced, flavorful zero-proof cocktails in a less toxic environment than a traditional bar or restaurant setting.